 Once you begin exchanging encrypted messages with friends, one of the next ideas to cross your mind is, Gee, some kind of electronic currency would be really nice to go along with this.
 And once you start imagining encrypted commerce, you quickly realize just how radical this technology can be.

-One by one this thought dawned upon us all.
+One by one this thought dawned upon us.
 I wasn’t among the very first to grasp it, but by the mid-1990s I was struck by it as well.
-In a continuing education course I conducted for Iowa State University, I wrote this:
+Here’s what I wrote in a continuing education course I was conducting for Iowa State University at the time:

 Another huge thing in years ahead will be electronic cash for Internet commerce.
 Electronic cash can be transferred on-line instantly, inexpensively (almost free), and, if encrypted, privately.
 Think about this for a minute – it will change the world.